RIPE-NCC/ripe-atlas-tools/docs/use.rst

 ``--probes``        A comma-separated   Limit the report to only results
                     list of probe ids   obtained from specific probes.

+``--probe-asns``    A comma-separated   Limit the report to only results
+                    list of probe ids   obtained from probes belonging to specific ASNs   .

 ``--renderer``      One of: dns, http,  The renderer you want to use.
 If this
                     ntp, ping, raw,     isn't defined, an appropriate renderer ssl_consistency,    will be selected.